-Nestled at the core of the equestrian community are 1,500 acres protected in perpetuity from any development through the grant of a conservation easement to Pacolet Area Conservancy, a regional land conservancy.
+Nestled at the core of this equestrian community are over 1,500 acres protected in perpetuity from any development through the grant of a conservation easement to Pacolet Area Conservancy, a regional land conservancy.
 The remaining 500 to 600 acres are offered as equestrian home sites and horse farm sites, each with adjoining pasture lands, creating a community of families within the Preserve to serve as stewards of a rural and wild land ecosystem.
 Further residential or commercial development of the 2,100 acres will be prohibited in perpetuity, with deed restrictions recorded on the home sites to preclude any further subdivision.